rkumar/rbcurse/README.markdown

 ncurses-ruby 1.2.4 is not installing, errors in `make`.
 I have not found a working solution.
 Finally, I used ncurses-0.9.1 and made some changes and it is working.
 Needs to be tested out.
 I am not sure how I got ncurses-0.9.1 in my gems folder, possible I had done a `sudo port install ncurses`.

-http://trickyco.de/tag/ncurses has a similar procedure.
+<http://trickyco.de/tag/ncurses has a similar procedure>.
 I made the changes based on my working copy of 1.2.4 from my OS X PPC Machine.
 Will upload the gem and code.

 trickyco's procedure is as follows: